IvanLim/semantic-segmentation/README.md

 **8x_upsample( 2x_upsample(2x_upsample(conv7) + pool4) + pool3 )**

 ### Results
-Below are some test results of the output.
 The FCN seems to perform well under normal lighting.
 ![Normal example 2](https://github.com/IvanLim/semantic-segmentation/blob/master/report/normal2.png "Normal example 2")

 In the case where there is extremely bright light, parts of the road are not properly identified.